-College can be a very stressful time.
+College can be a very challenging time.
 For some students, it can be extremely overwhelming to handle the pressures of both academic and personal life.
 At Fairfield University, we recognize some students will need help as they cope with the demands of college life.
 The Office of the Dean of Students is an available resource for faculty, students, and parents when dealing with students of concern.
 Please contact the Office of the Dean of Students at (203) 254-4211 if you are concerned about a student so appropriate referrals can be made.

 Case Management Committee